General Overview - Risks, Hedge Strategy & Fees

 Risks

-• Drawdown Risk (~3%) - If the price moves and the strategy has to rebalance the range, there is an estimated drawdown of ~3%.
+Drawdown Risk - If the price moves and the strategy has to rebalance the range, there is an estimated drawdown.
 This loss is only realized during a rebalance.
 The smart contract will rebalance before it goes out of range to minimize drawdown.
 Example spreadsheet available here for gETH.
 It will depend on the strategy.
+This drawdown number is available in the UI for the corresponding yield token.

 Last updated